A laboratory technician in Shanxi, China, works with the careHPV™ test. Photo: Cancer Institute Chinese Academy of Medical Sciences.

 In 2006, when new vaccines became available to protect women against the types of HPV that cause most cervical cancer, PATH recognized them as an important line of defense.
 Widespread HPV vaccination could reduce the number of cases of cervical cancer by at least half over the next 50 years.

 Aisha was among the very first girls in Africa to be vaccinated against HPV.
 Local health workers and PATH staff worked with Aisha’s school to prepare the way for cervical cancer vaccines in low-resource settings.
-When Aisha got the vaccine, she smiled.

 Clinical trials have proven that HPV vaccines are safe and nearly 100 percent effective against the most important cancer-causing types of HPV, as long as girls and young women are vaccinated before they’ve been exposed to the virus—in other words before they become sexually active.
+Ten years of use worldwide have confirmed the high effectiveness and safety.

 PATH worked with ministries of health in India, Peru, Uganda, and Vietnam to lay the groundwork for effective vaccine introduction.
 Our goal was to help countries learn how to reach young girls with the vaccine.
 For example, should the ministries take the vaccine to girls in school or ask the girls to come to the clinic?
 Or is a combination approach needed?